Long-term prediction intervals with many covariates: Introduction

-The rest of the paper is organized as follows: Section \ref{sec:methods} shows the construction of quantile-based p.i.'s and also details a novel bootstrap adjustment to improve coverage.
-Section \ref{sec:noregress} states the quantile consistency results in an exhaustive number of cases: the error/innovation process can be linear or non-linear, short- or long-ranged and can have light or heavy tail.
-Building on the consistency for just the error process we use Section \ref{sec:high dimension} to consider consistency results for LASSO-fitted residuals are discussed for both deterministic and stochastic design.
-The simulations are shown in details in Section \ref{sec:simu} where we compare OLS, LAD and LASSO for both low- and high-dimension regression setup.
+The rest of the paper is organized as follows: Section \ref{sec:methods} shows the construction of quantile-based PIs and also details a novel bootstrap adjustment to improve coverage.
+Section \ref{sec:noregress} states the quantile consistency results in an exhaustive number of cases: the error/innovation process can be linear or non-linear, short-range or long-range and can have light or heavy tail.
+Building on the consistency for just the error process, we use Section \ref{sec:high dimension} to consider consistency results for LASSO-fitted residuals.
+Apart from the traditional fixed design, we also provide discussion on stochastic design in this section.
+Moving on, the simulations are shown in details in Section \ref{sec:simu} where we compare OLS, LAD and LASSO for both low-dimension and high-dimension regression setup.
 Section \ref{sec:real data analysis} is used to analyze EPEX spot electricity using several methods including ours.
 For contrasting our method with the competing ones in literature we use a Pseudo-out-of-sample (POOS hereafter) approach.
 Finally Section \ref{sec:discussion} provides concluding remarks.
 We defer some theoretical results and all proofs of theorems to the appendix.